gengojs/core/README.md

 create a plugin for the back-end, you will need to load every locale into memory so that the parser can readily use the data.

 **Ship** is a function that applies the API to requests and also to the view.
 It begins by getting the locale from the client, letting the router know about the current path, applying the locale to the localization plugin, and finally assigning the API such as `__` or `__l` (can be changed) to the objects that are provided by the request and response..

 **Parse** is the final step in the core.
-It is called only when the API are called such as `__('Hello')`.
+It is called only when the API such as `__('Hello')` are used.
 In this step, the parser plugin must return the i18ned string.

 **So...** you may be wondering why is the core a separate module from the rest?
 The reason is because having the core on its own allows you, developers, to create awesome plugins.
 I personally feel as if i18n modules are a bit limited in what it can do and myself as well.

 Anyways, one thing to note is that this module should not be used on its own.
 The actual i18n library is [gengo.js](https://github.com/iwatakeshi/gengojs).
-If you want to extend the core to support server x, then here is where you want to do that but if you want to create the wrapper for server x, then gengo.js is where you would do that.
+If you want to extend the core to support server x, then here is where you want to do that but if you want to create the wrapper for server x, then [gengo.js](https://github.com/iwatakeshi/gengojs) is where you would do that.

 ## Getting Started